cppfw/prorab/wiki/TutorialBuildLibrary.md

 **prorab** will define a *install* target for the library.
 Note, that it only installs *.hpp* header files from _subdirectories_ to PREFIX/include directory.
-Shared and static library files are installed to PREFIX/lib directory
+Shared and static library files are installed to PREFIX/lib directory.